rodrigozarate/jazz-store/README.md

 # jazz-store
 ## Basics RESTful web service API with Go and Gin
-You can use this code to understand the basic prnciples of routing a web API using GO and GIN
+You can use this code to understand the basic principles of routing a web API using GO and GIN

 The code will allow the user to interact with data in a slice to:
 	List all data